TheNotary/edu-offline-webapp-demo/README.md

 Imagine that you're building an app for auditors who need to inspect inventory at a location where they will have access to their laptop, but they won't be able to connect to the internet.
 In such a situation, you might want to consider using Service Workers and Web Storage to create a user experience that allows your users to work with data offline and synchronize their work with the backend when they're in a location with connectivity.

-tl; dr, this is a demo for an app that allows a user to work with a system's data offline and allows the user's actions to be synchronized with the server when they're back online.
+This is a demo for an app that allows a user to work with a system's data offline and allows the user's actions to be synchronized with the server when they're back online.

 # TODO